inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 .. image:: /static/training/socialisation/other_hazard_11.*
    :align: center

 You will see in the |project_name| dock that keywords for each layer have not yet been defined.
-As before, we use the :guilabel:`Impact Function Centric Wizard` icon to define keyword.
-For detailed steps, please reference the `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__ module
+As before, we use the :guilabel:`Keyword Creation Wizard` icon to define keyword.
+For detailed steps, please reference the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>` module

 2.2 Run |project_name|
 ......................